WeijianQ/data_vis_proj/README.md

 # Mapping Who Gives, Who Gains: A Geospatial View of Global Aid Flows

-An interactive data visualization project exploring global development assistance patterns using AidData Core Research Release v3.1.
+An interactive data visualization dashboard exploring global development assistance patterns using AidData Core Research Release v3.1.

 ## Overview

-This project provides three complementary visualizations to understand international aid flows:
+This project provides four complementary visualizations in a 2x2 dashboard layout to understand international aid flows:
-1. **Donate vs. Receive Comparison** - Scatterplot showing which countries donate vs. receive more
+1. **Donate vs. Receive Comparison** - Log-log scatterplot showing which countries donate vs. receive more, with click-to-view purpose breakdowns
-2. **Geographic Patterns** - Choropleth map revealing regional donor/recipient clusters
+2. **Net Balance Map** - Choropleth map revealing geographic patterns of net donors (red) vs. net recipients (blue) using a symmetric log scale
-3. **Top 5 Purposes by Geography** - Small-multiple maps showing how aid purposes distribute geographically
+3. **Top 5 Purposes by Geography** - Interactive map with dropdown selector showing how aid purposes distribute geographically, with top recipients and regional distribution panels
+4. **Aid Flow Network** - Chord diagram showing bilateral aid flows between the top 15 donors and top 25 recipients

 ## Research Questions

 - **RQ1**: Which countries donate vs. receive more, and by how much?
 - **RQ2**: Do mostly-donor vs. mostly-recipient countries cluster geographically?
+Any neighbor contrasts?
 - **RQ3**: How do the top 5 purposes distribute geographically among recipients?
+- **RQ4**: What are the dominant aid pathways between donor and recipient countries?

 ## Dataset